Project

 • Target version set to 3.0

-Updated by lloeki (Loic Nageleisen) over 5 years ago
+Updated by lloeki (Loic Nageleisen) about 6 years ago

 Please allow me to humbly present this design and implementation of import semantics aiming to solve precisely the current issue, taking inspiration from Go and Python.